 - Outer case

-Note that the object’s stem comes before the predicate’s; and also that the information about the predicate’s inner case and the object’s outer case are lost.
+Note that the object’s stem comes before the predicate’s; and also that the object’s outer case (and, less importantly, the predicate’s inner case) is lost.
 The separator can be used, for example, if the word boundary would be unclear otherwise, or for placing the second part of the word on a new line.

 The object becomes the compound’s head, the predicate becomes the modifier, and the object’s inner case becomes the epenthetic case.
 We will symbolise compounding with ⇒.

 |must-fact1 think-fact-acc2. ⇒ think-fact-must-fact1.|

-This compound contains the information ‘the action of running is the X of being allowed to’.
+This compound contains the information ‘the action of thinking is the X of having to do’.
 The missing case descriptor X has to be added from context.
 Thus, compounds are always a bit ambiguous.

 In the relationship between the original predicate and object, the rules of sentence grammar are retained as far as applicable.
 (Forget this for the moment; we’ll get back to it in the next nutshell.)

-The original predicate is demoted from a word in its own right to a modifier of the head.
-Regarding all outward relationships, cases (i.e. the compound’s inner case [not to be confused with its epenthetic case] as well as the outer cases of its objects) refer to the head.
+Regarding all outward relations, cases (i.e. the compound’s inner case [not to be confused with its epenthetic case] as well as the outer cases of its objects) refer to the head.

 |av-kmàr mlÌvy.||a place where one may eat sweets; a place for eating sweets|

-A good way to think about this is that we first modify the head (we are not talking about a real action of eating but the permission to eat; we are not talking about a real action of running but the necessity to run), then add inner case and objects, formally as of they were inner case and objects of the head (it’s about the location of eating, as opposed to the location of allowing; it’s about eating sweets, as opposed to allowing sweets; the running is fast, as opposed to the necessity; etc.).
+A good way to think about this is that we first modify the head (we are not talking about a real action of eating but the permission to eat; we are not talking about a real action of running but the necessity to run), then add inner case and objects as if they were inner case and objects of the head (it’s about the location of eating, as opposed to the location of allowing; it’s about eating sweets, as opposed to allowing sweets; the running is fast, as opposed to the necessity; etc.).

-We can already express a number of subtleties with cumulative or partitive brackets or coordinations, yet there is a way of further down-toning one of the two words.
+We can already express a number of subtleties with cumulative or partitive brackets or coordinations, yet compounding provides another possibility.